What is Estate planning?

-Estate Planning is the process of arranging for how you would like your estate distributed upon your death.
-Estate Planning typically attempts to eliminate uncertainties over the administration of probate by writing a Will, and maximize the net value of the estate by reducing taxes where possible.
+Estate Planning is the process of arranging for how you would like your estate distributed upon your death and making plans, during your lifetime, that may help to ensure your assets are passed on as tax efficiently as possible.
+Estate Planning typically attempts to eliminate uncertainties over the administration of probate by writing a Will, and maximise the net value of the estate by reducing taxes where possible.
 Guardians are often designated for minor children and beneficiaries in incapacity.

 Good Estate Planning is much more than that, however.
 It should also:

 - Include instructions for your care if you become disabled before you die

 - Name a guardian and an inheritance manager for minor children

 - Provide for family members with special needs

 - Include life insurance to provide for your family at your death, disability income insurance to replace your income if you cannot work due to illness or injury, and long-term care insurance to help pay for your care in case of an extended illness or injury

 - Provide for the transfer of your business at your retirement, disability, or death

 - Minimise taxes, court costs, and unnecessary legal fees